 Everything needs a name.
 Unlike humans that share names, every website has a unique name with which internet users can find and identify it.
 This name is referred to as a domain.

-The first step to hosting your website is to come up with a domain name.
+The first step to hosting your website is developing a domain name.
 When you come up with one, you can check for its availability on domain registration platforms like GoDaddy.
-Some founders prefer to confirm domain availability before even deciding on a name for their company.
+Some founders prefer to confirm domain availability before deciding on a company name.

-If your desired domain name is available, you can register the appropriate extension(s) of your domain name using any domain name registrar.
+If your desired domain name is available, you can register your domain name’s an appropriate extension(s) using any domain name registrar.
 For commercial businesses, the .com extension is best.
 Nonprofit and intergovernmental organizations usually take the .org alternative.
-You can choose to register all the available extensions so that imitators won’t use them against you in the future.
+You can register all the available extensions so that imitators won’t use them against you in the future.

 Decide on a preferred hosting type